 The South Carolina Office of Rural Health (SCORH) provides quality improvement support through the Medicare Beneficiary Quality Improvement Project (MBQIP) and critical access hospital (CAH) collaborations.
 SCORH supports CAHs in implementing quality improvement activities to improve patient outcomes which include:

-- Improving patient and community safety, ensuring that health care providers and eligible patient populations receive influenza vaccinations
+- Improving patient and community safety, ensuring health care providers and eligible patient populations receive influenza vaccinations

 - Supporting the improvement of patient experience of care through the use of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS)

 - Supporting the improvement of transitions of care from the CAH to other health care settings in order to improve patient outcomes

 - Supporting the improvement of the care provided in CAH outpatient settings in order to improve patient outcomes

 - Supporting the improvement of the care provided in CAH outpatient and emergency department settings through additional measures